viam-labs/speech/README.md

 *boolean (default: False)*

 If set to True and the robot as an available microphone device, will listen and respond to [listen_trigger_say](#listen_trigger_say), [listen_trigger_completion](#listen_trigger_completion) and [listen_trigger_command](#listen_trigger_command), based on input audio being converted to text.
-Note that background (ambient) noise and microphone quailty are important factors in the quality of the STT conversion.
+Note that background (ambient) noise and microphone quality are important factors in the quality of the STT conversion.
 Currently, Google STT is leveraged.

 ### listen_trigger_say